The Art and Science of Home-based Small Wind Tunnel Testing: The Beautiful Flow Physics

 Try It Yourself

-If you’re interested in conducting similar experiments, you don’t necessarily need all the equipment I used.
-Start simple with a simple setup and a good camera.
-The physics remains fascinating at any level of sophistication!
+If you’re interested in trying similar experiments, you don’t need all the equipment I used.
+Start simple with a basic setup and a decent camera.
+The physics is fascinating at any level!

 Final Thoughts